Skip to page content

 Are there any side effects?

-Do I have to have this?
-Is there an alternative?
+Do I have to have a biopsy or is there an alternative?

 Often there is no other more safely accessible tissue to target which limits alternative options.